osalvador/tapiGen2/README.md

 # tapiGen2
 PL/SQL Table API Generator for Oracle

 tapiGen2 aims to automate the creation of PLSQL TABLE APIs.
+[You can use the online version](https://apex.oracle.com/pls/apex/f?p=48301:3:1326289165255::NO:3::)

 A table API, is a data access layer that provides the basic CRUD operations for a single table.
 The key principle, is to avoid repetition of SQL statements and consequently make it easier to optimize, maintain and enhance those statements.
 For this reason, a data access layer is critical.
 Some of us build apps that perform DML on individual tables, and so we find TAPIs useful.